ReKaivery Connects Local Farms and Cooks When Supply Chains Can’t

 ReKaivery embodies the business for a better world ethos as it builds its business plan and the team members found that hands-on experience – even the socially distanced version of it – played a significant role in adding value to their MBAs.
 From the complexities of developing a memorandum of understanding to the levels of nuance required to develop a market survey that delivers accurate responses, executing on theory – and learning new ideas – has opened the team members’ eyes to many aspects of assembling a startup.

-That hands-on approach has always been central to the GSSE MBA, which has been incorporated into the social entrepreneurship track of the CSU College of Business’ Impact MBA.
+That hands-on approach has always been central to the Impact MBA.
 After performing market research over the summer, ReKaivery has further developed the venture, with a soft launch that developed a small customer base.
 As the team tests its business plan and makes adjustments, it will be better prepared to expand to full-scale operations after graduation.

 “The practicum is making us touch things that we wouldn’t have learned in any specific class, because it’s not specifically one thing or the other.
 Yet what we’ve learned is very crucial,” Lloyd said.
 “I really struggle to imagine that we would have engaged on any similar level had this been hypothetical, because the fact is now we have a model which is attracting interest and it could end up launching and being successful.
 So, what better way for us to invest our time into than something that could actually be our future?”

-Rekaivery is just one of the ventures in the Global Social and Sustainable Enterprise MBA that is finding new ways to use business to build a better world.
+Rekaivery is just one of the ventures in the Impact MBA that is finding new ways to use business to build a better world.

 Read more learn more about sustainable yak wool, greenhouse-gas busting livestock feed and more.